OliverHeward/burger-builder/README.md

 If this does not work out the box, please read any ERROR messages thrown by `npm` in the terminal.

 ## The Folder Structure

+After a successful `npm install`, your folder structure should look as shown below.

 ```
 burger-build/